Overview

 What usually drives the schedule on a business park construction project in Round Rock?

-How do you handle closeout on business park construction work?
+How do you handle closeout on business park construction work in the Round Rock area?